 'Vertical Flow' (VF) Wetlands

 Vertical flow wetlands are quite a different design approach, in which water is applied to the top of the wetland.
 It percolates downwards through the planting medium, and is collected at the bottom.
 In some designs, the medium is designed …

 It is also possible to intensify the performance of wetlands with mechanical or chemical processes, to achieve good treatment with a much smaller sizer of wetland.
 The operating cost is likely to be higher than passive wetlands as a result.
 A few of the options are considered below:

 These are wetlands with special media that are chosen to have chemical properties that will react with the water to achieve particular treatment outcomes.
 Common examples are media to react with soluble phosphorous to form insoluble metal phosphates, or media …

 These are sometimes called "tidal flow" wetlands, or "fill and drain" wetlands.
 This is an ingenious technology that can achieve a remarkable standard of treatment and can even be made to work by gravity on some sites.
-Two …
+Two or more …

 Air is pumped into the base of (typically) a horizontal subsurface flow wetland by means of an air compressor.
 These are very effective at reducing the "oxygen demand" amd eliminating ammonia from watewaters.
 Electrical power is needed to power the compressors, though it …